A high-quality computing education equips pupils to use computational thinking and creativity to understand and change the world.

 We encourage the children to enjoy and value the curriculum we deliver.
 We want the learners to discuss, reflect and appreciate the impact computing has on their learning, development and well-being.

 The way pupils showcase, share, celebrate and publish their work will best demonstrate the impact of our curriculum.
 We also look for evidence through reviewing pupils' knowledge and skills digitally and by observing their learning carefully.
-Progress of our computing curriculum is demonstrated further through outcomes and the the record of coverage in the process of achieving these outcomes.
-Learning and understanding is assessed against the National Curriculum statements for Computing.
-This is both ongoing, to inform future planning, and summative to share with staff, leaders and parents.
-This ensures the pitch of lessons is well matched to need and that, by the end of each key stage, required content within the National Curriculum is adequately covered to prepare pupils for the next phase of their education.
-Leaders conduct pupil conferencing and interviews with the children to discuss their learning and establish the impact.
+Learning and understanding is assessed against the National Curriculum statements for Computing and also through ongoing, informal assessment by class teachers to help children make progress in each lesson.
+This ensures the pitch of lessons is well-matched to need and that, by the end of each key stage, required content within the National Curriculum is adequately covered to prepare pupils for the next phase of their education.
+Leaders conduct pupil voice interviews with the children to discuss their learning and establish the impact.